VidHalluc: Evaluating Temporal Hallucinations in Multimodal Large Language Models for Video Understanding: Experiments

 We also observe that model size and the number of input frames do not correlate directly with performance.
-For instance, LLaVA-NeXT-Video-34B, which processes 32 frames, performed significantly worse on each task compared to VILA1.5-13B, which operates with only 8 frames.
-Additionally, models with higher-resolution visual encoders generally outperformed those with lower resolutions.\ Specifically, models using the CLIP ViT-L/14-336 encoder achieved higher scores across nearly all metrics compared to those using the lower-resolution CLIP ViT-L/14-224 encoder.
+For instance, LLaVA-NeXT-Video-34B, which processes 32 frames, performs significantly worse on each task compared to VILA1.5-13B, which operates with only 8 frames.
+Additionally, models with higher-resolution visual encoders generally outperform those with lower resolutions.\ Specifically, models using the CLIP ViT-L/14-336 encoder achieve higher scores across nearly all metrics compared to those using the lower-resolution CLIP ViT-L/14-224 encoder.

-Additionally, the proprietary models generally outperform the open-source models across most tasks, with GPT-4o standing out in particular.
-GPT-4o achieves near-human performance, scoring 81.17\% on binary QA and 83.42\% on TSH, significantly surpassing the open-source models.
-While Gemini-1.5-Pro also performs well, it does not consistently outperform the best open-source models, as evidenced by its slightly lower STH score compared to VideoLLaMA2 (64.11 vs.\ 65.22).
-These results suggest that proprietary models, especially GPT-4o, may benefit from larger datasets or advanced fine-tuning, making them more resistant to hallucinations.
+Proprietary models generally outperform open-source models across most tasks, with GPT-4o standing out in particular.
+However, GPT-4o still falls short of human performance, showing a 13.99\% gap in ACH binary QA and a 15.85\% gap in STH.
+In contrast, Gemini-1.5-Pro does not consistently surpass the best open-source models.
+For instance, its STH score (63.96\%) is slightly lower than that of VideoLLaMA2 (65.12\%).
+These results highlight the need for improvement even in top-performing proprietary models.

+Because GPT-4o plays a key role in the MCQ component by generating plausible distractors, we investigate whether it gains an unfair advantage by recognizing its own generated options.
+To assess this, we test GPT-4o on 300 videos with corresponding MCQs.
+Among these, GPT-4o correctly identifies its own generated distractors only twice, misidentifies them 33 times, and responds with ``I don’t know'' in 265 instances.
+These results suggest that GPT-4o is unlikely to gain an unfair advantage during evaluation.